reuters-graphics/bluprint_graphics-kit/docs/developers/svelte-faqs.md

 For now, **use d3 version `6.7.0` or less**, which still bundles CommonJS modules that are supported by Vite's [prebundling feature](https://vitejs.dev/guide/dep-pre-bundling.html#dependency-pre-bundling).

-We generally also recommend that you **use imports for individual modules in D3**, instead of the default bundle.
+We generally also recommend that you **use imports for individual modules in D3**, instead of the default namespace.
 This becomes essential if you're adding any functionality to `d3.selection` by prototyping it, which will not build when you try to publish.

 For example, this is how you might setup imports for a simple chart: